Lars Ljungdahl: Research

 Dr. Ljungdahl focused on anaerobic microorganisms and their interactions with the environment.
 This led to what can be considered the two main discoveries of his career: the acetyl-CoA pathway, now known as the Wood-Ljungdahl pathway, and the degradation of plant lignocellulose by bacteria and fungi.

 In continuation of his work under Harland Wood, and in collaboration with Wood's lab, Ljungdahl and his students at UGA, discovered an autotrophic CO_{2} fixation pathway where acetate in synthesized within Moorella thermoacetica.
 This pathway would go on to be named the Wood-Ljungdahl pathway.

 In the middle of it all, he also discovered that tungsten is a biologically active metal.

 In continuation of research that Ljungdahl began at the Stockholm Brewing Company looking at the enzymatic hydrolysis of cellulose for the production of fermented sugars.
-This led to the discovery of cellusome complexes that can digest plant lignocellulose in anaerobic fungi and bacteria within the rumen of herbivorous mammals.
+This led to the discovery of cellulosomes complexes that can digest plant lignocellulose in anaerobic fungi and bacteria within the rumen of herbivorous mammals.
 This cellulose degration process has many future biotechnological potentials as feedstock chemicals and biofuels.